pelithne/AKS_Baseline_Deepdive/01-ip-planning.md

 ### 1.2.3 Prepare Environment Variables for HUB VNET and SPOKE VNET

-1) Let’s use the IP plan to set up some environment variables for the Hub VNet and adjust its configuration accordingly to section 2.2 IP Plan.
+1) Let’s use the IP plan depicted above in section **1.2 IP Plan** to set up some environment variables for the Hub VNet and adjust its configuration.

 ````bash
 HUB_VNET_NAME=Hub_VNET